webDva/matrixmul/README.md

 # Documentation

-# Definitions
+## Definitions

-## `typedef struct MatrixStruct Matrix`
+### `typedef struct MatrixStruct Matrix`

 A struct or type for implementing matrices.
+Matrices are in row-major form and the elements are in an array.
+These `Matrix` structs are meant to be statically memory allocated as they are meant to live on embedded systems.

 #### Struct members